oracle/node-oracledb/doc/api.md

 ### <a name="custompromises"></a> 20.1 Custom Promise Libraries

 The Promise implementation is designed to be overridden, allowing a custom Promise library to be used.
-An external library can also be used to add Promise support to Node.js 0.10.

 ```javascript
 var mylib = require('myfavpromiseimplementation');